HeteroSTA3D API Reference

 heterosta3d_lookup_pin

-uintptr_t heterosta3d_lookup_pin(Heterosta3D *sta, const char *pin_name, const char *dc_name);
+uintptr_t heterosta3d_lookup_pin(Heterosta3D *sta, const char *pin_name);

 Description